 Firstly, thank you for visiting our website.
 At MUBKA we love bees, and we want to encourage people of any age who may be interested in keeping bees, or even joining us just for interest.
-Our Associate member grade costs only £5 per year and gives you full access to our knowledge base and website.
+Our Associate member grade costs only £5 per year (plus a single £10 joining fee) and gives you full access to our knowledge base and website.

 After your first season, or if you are joining as an existing beekeeper, we have regular “Improvers” evenings to provide support and to encourage your development as a beekeeper.
 Social contact is important to us as well, and we usually end our sessions at the local pub.